Project Number: THW-4

 At its May 16, 2013, meeting, the BCWMC approved additional funding in the amount of $22,500 to complete the project.
 The final total cost of the project was $201,513.94, and the BCWMC reimbursed the City of Golden Valley for project costs in November 2013.

 The BCWMC, in cooperation with the City of Golden Valley, constructed the Wirth Lake Outlet Structure Modification Project to improve the water quality of Wirth Lake.
-The project replaced the outlet between Bassett Creek and Wirth Lake to reduce the amount of phosphorous entering Wirth Lake during flood periods without changing lake water levels or the outflow capacity of the outlet.
+The project replaced the outlet between Bassett Creek and Wirth Lake to reduce the amount of phosphorous entering Wirth Lake (by an estimated 55 pounds per year) during flood periods without changing lake water levels or the outflow capacity of the outlet.
 In 2014 Wirth Lake was removed from the Minnesota Impaired Waters List because the lake now meets state water quality standards.

 Take a virtual tour of the project and surrounding area!
 Click "play" above.
 Photos and text provided by Upper School photography and science students from The Blake School in Minneapolis.